survivalq/SemiBoombox/README.md

 The first run requires a brief setup to download **yt-dlp**.
 After that, launches are instant.

 ### 🤝 Contributing
 Want to add new features to the SemiBoombox mod?
-Check out the **[SemiBoombox](https://github.com/survivalq/SemiBoombox)** repository and submit a pull request! 🛠️ Make sure to thoroughly test your features before submitting to ensure a smooth experience for everyone 🎵.
+Check out the **[SemiBoombox](https://github.com/survivalq/SemiBoombox)** repository and submit a pull request!
+Make sure to thoroughly test your features before submitting to ensure a smooth experience for everyone.

 ### Credits 🐐🐐🐐
 Huge thanks to **[StandingBlock](https://github.com/StandingBlock)** for creating the icon and providing invaluable testing and feedback.
 Absolute legend!